Elzawawy/acm-android-course/README.md

 # ACM Alexandria Student Chapter "TheXCourse: Android"
-* A repository for projects and skeletons for ACM Alexandria Student Chapter's "The X Course:Android".
+• A repository for projects and skeletons for ACM Alexandria Student Chapter's "The X Course:Android".
+It is an Android introductory level crash course.

-* This work was done during my time working as an Android Instructor for ACM Alexandria Student Chapter.
+• This work was done during my time working as an Android Instructor for ACM Alexandria Student Chapter.
+Feel free to use it for learning purposes, and also to consult me if to be used for teaching purposes.

+• Assignments assets and Session slides can be found from [here.](https://drive.google.com/open?id=0Bx-ZcSSpiEC0flBlWnJoTldrbFpOY1JDVXVuVVBaSVYzSnNSMk1NMFZJRF9RcHE0bzZtZ0k)

 ## Assignments
 ### Assignment 1: GeoQuiz